ankan123basu/CPUXpert/README.md

 🤝 Contributing
 Fork the Repository

-Create a New Branch:
+Create a New Branch: ->
 git checkout -b feature/your-feature-name

 Make Your Changes
-Commit and Push:
+Commit and Push: ->
 git commit -m "Added new feature" git push origin feature/your-feature-name
 Create a Pull Request

-## Usage

-1. Add processes using the input form
-2. Select desired scheduling algorithm
-3. Click "Start Simulation" to run
-4. View results in real-time through Gantt chart
-5. Analyze performance metrics